LowieHuyghe/edmunds-js/docs/http/middleware.md

 More on expressjs.com: [Using middleware](http://expressjs.com/en/guide/using-middleware.html)

->Note: The Controller-class is based the same principle.
+>Note: The Controller-class is based on the same principle.

 ## Define